-But coming back to the war arc , It's main flaw is the final villain (Which I will not spoil here).
-Compared with the other villainous characters from the series , the final character very bland , motivations are not entirely clear or most likely not relatable to any of the viewers .
-That being said , this character is only in the series for a very short amount of episodes and the other certainly do more than enough to make up for it.
+But coming back to the war arc, its main flaw is the final villain (which I will not spoil here).
+Compared with the other villainous characters from the series, the final character is very bland and their motivations are not entirely clear or most likely not relatable to any of the viewers.
+That being said, this character is only in the series for a very small amount of episodes and the others certainly do more than enough to make up for it.

 Art and Animation - 7.5

 This show can look stunning when it wants to, and by stunning I meant big budget movie level of quality.
 But at times the quality can drop way below par.

 I think I should specially mention Hiroyuki Yamashita’s work here.
 He mainly works on battle scenes and this man is a genius when it comes to it.
 Even though he only worked on a limited number of episodes, his episodes pushes the animation, choreography and stylishness to 11!

 Despite this I can't give it a higher score because this show is wildly inconsistent with its animation.